-Applications for Round 2 will be working in much the same way as Round 1.
-Applicants will submit an initial application for their project to the RPA, the deadline for this is 12 July 2023.
+Applications for Round 2 worked in much the same way as Round 1.
+Applicants submitted an initial application for their project to the RPA, the deadline for this was 12 July 2023.

 Full applications will then be open until October 2024.

 For more guidance on how to apply for this grant please visit: GOV.UK | How to apply for the Water Management grant Round 2

 To find out if you can apply to a grant, visit: GOV.UK | Check if you can apply for a Farming Transformation Fund Water Management grant Round 2

 Information for Round 1 applicants

 The RPA made three decisions on submitted initial applications: